By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Have you forgotten how to play?

 Children start out life being able to play naturally.
 As you get older it is easy to get caught up in the seriousness of the adult role.
 Some people get told far too early in life that they should grow up and act like adults.
-Happy, emotionally health people discover that being able to play can be a great stress reducer.
+Happy, emotionally healthy people discover that being able to play can be a great stress reducer.
 Think some about how much you used to like to play.
 Wouldn’t it be nice if you could put some of that playfulness back in your life?

 Plan a tour for an out-of-town guest.